juniorklawa/dumonbot/README.md

 # dumonbot
-- Tests
+- Tests (feat)
-- Remove anys
+- Subject of the day undefined (bug)
-- Subject of the day undefined
+- Remove anys (improvement)
-- Check if all mongo documents can be found in wtf wikipedia
+- Check if all actual mongo documents can be found in wtf wikipedia (improvement)
-- Update mongo suggestions with hasThread = true
+- Update mongo suggestions with hasThread = true (feature)
-- Deploy on Raspberry Pi 3 (PM2)
+- Deploy on Raspberry Pi 3 (PM2) (devops)
-- Website with suggestions and check in wtf wikipedia
+- Website with suggestions and check in wtf wikipedia (feature)